 (5) Subregulation (4) has effect whether the advice was sought or given, or the services were provided, in relation to the place, organism or thing, or in relation to any other matter.

+[Regulation 15 amended: SL 2022/98 r.
+14.]

 16. Supply of residue exposed products

 (1) A person (the supplier) must not supply a residue exposed product to another person (the consumer).